-Founded in 1974, the Costume Council supports the Chicago History Museum’s work to care for, conserve, interpret, and display items in the costume collection.
-The Museum has maintained and grew one of the world’s premier collections through the Council's efforts, with pieces dating from the eighteenth century to the present.
-The Council also generously supports the Museum’s costume-based exhibitions, furthering the public’s understanding of history through clothing.
-The Chicago History Museum is home to one of the largest collections of Bes-Ben hats in the world.
+Founded in 1974, the Costume Council supports the Chicago History Museum's work to care for, conserve, interpret, and display items in the costume collection.
+The Museum has maintained and grown into one of the world's premier collections through the Council's efforts, with pieces dating from the eighteenth century to the present.
+The Council also generously supports the Museum's costume-based exhibitions, furthering the public's understanding of history through clothing.
+The Chicago History Museum is home to one of the world's largest collections of Bes-Ben hats.

 The success of Bes-Ben enabled Green-Field to be a philanthropist.
-He founded and endowed the Benjamin B. Green-Field Foundation in 1987, an organization that continues to improve the quality of life for children and the elderly in Chicago to this day.
+He founded and endowed the Benjamin B. Green-Field Foundation in 1987, an organization that continues to improve the quality of life for children and the elderly in Chicago.

 Benjamin Benedict Green-Field died at the age of 90 or 91 and is buried at Rosehill Cemetery in the Green-Field Family Room in the Mausoleum, Chicago, Cook County, Illinois, in 1988.